LSSTDESC/OpSimSummaryV2/docs/basicusage.rst

     --limit_numpy_threads LIMIT_NUMPY_THREADS, -np_threads LIMIT_NUMPY_THREADS
                             Limit the number of threads numpy could use.
     --n_cpu N_CPU         Number of cpu to use for matching survey and hosts.
+    --snana_wgtmap SNANA_WGTMAP
+                            SNANA WGTMAP to apply to host.